Economic and Political Overview

 The President of Vietnam is the incumbent head of state and the nominal commander in chief of the military of Vietnam, chairing the Council on National Defence and Security.
 The president is considered to hold the second most powerful position in the Vietnamese political system after the General Secretary of the Communist Party.
 The President and General Secretary positions can be held by the same person at the same time.

-The Prime Minister of Vietnam is the head of government, presiding over a council of ministers composed of a deputy Prime Ministers and Ministers and Heads of ministerial-level agencies.
+The Prime Minister of Vietnam is the head of government, presiding over a council of ministers composed of a deputy Prime Minister and Ministers and Heads of ministerial-level agencies.
 The President is elected by the parliament from among its members for a five-year term.
 The Prime Minister is appointed by the President from among the members of the parliament as head of the government.
 The government is appointed by the President on the recommendation of the Prime Minister and ratification of the parliament.

 Legislative Power

 The National Assembly of Vietnam is the unicameral legislature of the state, composed of 499 members.
-All members of the council of ministers are derived from the National Assembly.
+All members of the Council of Ministers are derived from the National Assembly.
 Parliament members are elected by popular vote to serve five-year terms; however, almost all are members of the Communist Party.
 According to the country's constitution, the National Assembly is the highest representative body of the people and the only organisation with legislative powers.
 It has a broad mandate to oversee all government functions.

 Indicator of Freedom of the Press